PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 A practical split: `result_tags` for small straight-line programs, `records`/`meas_ids` for round-looped QEC programs.

+Note that the negative-offset spelling appears in three places with three reference frames: `"records"` here indexes the **traced runtime record** (Stim convention); `rec[-k]` in `build_dem_from_guppy` indexes the **canonical Guppy result-id stream** (before runtime scheduling); and the surface builder's metadata `records` index its **abstract circuit order**.
+They coincide only when the runtime preserves canonical order — when moving a detector spec between entry points under a reordering runtime, re-derive the offsets rather than copying them.

 ## Surface-Code Memory DEM

 For generated QEC programs (see [QEC with Guppy](qec-guppy.md)), the